 One of the first clients that I worked with taught me two very valuable lessons.
 As a new therapist I was eager to move the client’s healing forward in concrete, measurable ways.
 The more I pushed, the more the client shut down and the more we felt disconnected.
 This taught me to slow down and follow the client’s pace.
 It also taught me that rather than solely relying on my therapeutic training, I must trust that every individual innately poses the tools they need to heal.
 Lots of times they just need help realizing they have the tools and how to use them most effectively.

 Sharing hurts in a way that works with Kelly Edwards

 Our couples come to us so often saying that communication issues are their biggest hardship.
-In this video, Kelly Edwards, LPC-Intern, LMFT-Associate and Juliane Taylor Shore LPC-S, LMFT-S share one tool that can transform your communication issues when you want to share something about a difficult moment with your partner.
+In this video, Kelly Edwards, LPC, LMFT, share one tool that can transform your communication issues when you want to share something about a difficult moment with your partner.
 Grounding in Love and Repair?
 Yes, please!